Atlético held again by Lokomotiv Moscow in Champions League

-MADRID (AP) — Atlético Madrid missed a chance to move closer to a spot in the knockout stage of the Champions League after a 0-0 draw at home against Lokomotiv Moscow on Wednesday.
+MADRID (AP) — On a night when Diego Simeone mourned the loss of former teammate and compatriot Diego Maradona, Atlético Madrid missed a chance to move closer to a spot in the knockout stage of the Champions League after a 0-0 draw at home against Lokomotiv Moscow on Wednesday.

+A moment of silence was held before the match in honor Maradona, the former Argentina great who died earlier Wednesday.
+His image was shown on the big screen at the Metropolitano during the moment of silence.

+“It’s tough,” said Simeone, who was Maradona’s teammate at Spanish club Sevilla in the early 1990s.
+“For all of us who shared experiences with Diego, we are losing a myth.
+We grew up looking up at Diego, he was our guide in soccer.
+It hurts.
+He took care of me personally.
+He will still be around the football fields.
+He was and still is the best in the world.”

-Atlético’s second consecutive draw against the Russian club left Diego Simeone’s team with five points from four matches in Group A. It is two points ahead of winless Lokomotiv and seven behind defending champion Bayern Munich, which stayed top with 12 points after beating last-place Salzburg 3-1 at home.
+Atlético’s second consecutive draw against Lokomotiv left Simeone’s team with five points from four matches in Group A. It is two points ahead of winless Lokomotiv and seven behind defending champion Bayern Munich, which stayed top with 12 points after beating last-place Salzburg 3-1 at home.

 Atlético and Lokomotiv had drawn 1-1 in Moscow.